selkies-project/selkies-gstreamer/README.md

 If using supported NVIDIA GPUs, install NVENC (bundled with the GPU driver).
 If using AMD or Intel GPUs, install its graphics and VA-API drivers, as well as `libva2`.
 The bundled VA-API driver in the AMDGPU Pro graphics driver is recommended for AMD GPUs and the `i965-va-driver-shaders` or `intel-media-va-driver-non-free` packages are recommended depending on your Intel GPU generation.
 Optionally install `vainfo`, `intel-gpu-tools`, `radeontop` for GPU monitoring.

-2. Copy the GStreamer build from the container image and move it to `/opt/gstreamer` (fill in the OS version `DISTRIB_RELEASE` and set platform to `linux/arm64` in ARMv8):
+2. Copy the GStreamer build from the container image and move it to `/opt/gstreamer` (fill in the OS version `DISTRIB_RELEASE`):

 ```bash
 docker create --platform="linux/amd64" --name gstreamer ghcr.io/selkies-project/selkies-gstreamer/gstreamer:main-ubuntu${DISTRIB_RELEASE}